Dongaben/test-automation-masterwork/README.md

 **Test running:**
  * Clone repository to your computer
- * Open the cloned gradle project with IntelliJ
+ * Open the cloned gradle project
- * Enter into the IntelliJ terminal (using Windows): ./gradlew test
+ * Enter into the terminal (using Windows): "gradlew test"
  * Press "Enter"

 **Allure report:**
- * Link in repository: build/reports/tests/test/index.html
- * Command for Allure Report in IntelliJ terminal:
+ * Command for Allure Report in terminal:
-   * ./gradlew clean test
+   * gradlew clean test
-   * ./gradlew allureReport
+   * gradlew allureReport
-   * ./gradlew allureServe
+   * gradlew allureServe

+   **or use**
+   * allure serve build/allure-results

+ **Important information for test or report running:**
+ * In some runtime environment, the gradlew command must also be anticipated by "./".